alexkuttig/react-native-e2e-testing/README.md

 and [WebdriverIO](https://webdriver.io/) to run our tests against our application on emulator/simulators and physical devices.

-It als includes a short description how to use this kind of testing as part of your CI/CD pipeline.
+It also includes a short description how to use this kind of testing as part of your CI/CD pipeline.

 ## Getting Started